hmdc/rshiny_acl/doc/source/frontpage.rst

 ``rshiny_acl`` allows you to add and remove user access to your rShiny applications.

-Usernames are in the form of e-mails and must be, at the moment, ``@g.harvard.edu`` emails.
+Usernames can be in the form of ``g.harvard.edu`` email addresses or HUID.

 All the following commands must be run from the terminal.